ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

 And if I've "cheated" by using AI, well, you can use the book for free, so it doesn't bother me.

 The Jevons Paradox, named after the English economist William Stanley Jevons, who identified it in 1865.
-Jevons observed that as coal use became more efficient—particularly with the invention of the Watt steam engine.
+Jevons observed that as coal use became more efficient, particularly with the invention of the Watt steam engine.
 Coal consumption increased rather than decreased.
 Increased efficiency in using a resource tends to increase (rather than decrease) the total consumption of that resource.
+Rebound effects: expected gains from efficiency are offset by behavioral or economic responses.
 As AI makes programmers more efficient in creating systems, the demand for programmers will increase.

 I used to have a bookcase full of computer programming books.